-Element Function 15 Viewports You can choose different views to display in these four viewports as well as different layouts from the viewport label menus.
+Element Function 13 MAXScript Mini Listener A command-prompt window for the MAXScript programming language.
+The window is useful for performing interactive work and developing small code fragments.
+14 Viewport Layout tab bar This is an easy-access tab for quickly changing view- port layouts.
+Preset layouts can be added to the menu on the tab bar.
+15 Viewports You can choose different views to display in these four viewports as well as different layouts from the viewport label menus.
 16 Main toolbar Provides quick access to tools and dialog boxes for many of the most common tasks.
 17 Menu bar Provides access to commands grouped by category.

-^{}The numerals in the first column refer to labels in Figure 1.1.
+^{}The numerals in the first column refer to labels in Figure 1.2.